uniwswap/uniwens-docs/contract-api-reference/publicresolver.md

 function name(bytes32 node) external view returns (string memory);
 ```

-Returns the canonical LNS name associated with the provided `node`.
+Returns the canonical ĐNS name associated with the provided `node`.
 Used exclusively for reverse resolution.

 This function has interface ID _0x691f3431_.